varunmittal91/focus_converters/.github/ISSUE_TEMPLATE/add-modify-conversion-logic.md

 ---
-name: Add/Modify Conversion logic
-about: Create a report to report an incorrect conversion config or request a missing config.
-title: ''
-labels: ''
-assignees: ''

----

----
 name: Proposal
-about: Community proposal to add / enhance conversion config for a provider column
+about: Community proposal to add / enhance the specification
 title: "[Proposal] Title for proposal"
 labels: proposal
 assignees: ''

 ---

+### Type
+> Type of issue (e.g. Dimension, Metric, Attribute, Documentation etc.)

 ### Proposed Change
 > Description of the issue